1. Define the task

 Important: At this point you may need to confirm understanding with the other person of the previous points, getting ideas and interpretation.
 As well as showing you that the job can be done, this helps to reinforce commitment.
 Methods of checking and controlling must be agreed with the other person.
 Failing to agree on this in advance will cause this monitoring to seem like interference or lack of trust.

 8. Support and communicate

-Think about who else needs to know what's going on, and inform them.
-Involve the other person in considering this so they can see beyond the issue at hand.
+- Think about who else on the team needs to know what's going on, and inform them.
+Do not leave the person to inform other managers of their new responsibility.

 9. Feedback on results

-It is essential to let the person know how they are doing, and whether they have achieved their aims.
-If not, you must review with them why things did not go to plan, and deal with any problems.
-You must absorb the consequences of failure, and pass on the credit for success.
+- It is essential to let the person know how they are doing, and whether they have achieved their aims.